Online Piano lessons for adults

 Musical Patterns and Motifs

-Aayushi taught 18 days ago
+Aayushi taught about 1 month ago

 The student and tutor worked on piano practice, focusing on scales, fingerings, and specific songs.
 They reviewed concepts like tie notes and practiced B flat and E flat scales, with the student being advised to practice these scales at home.